jmoenig/Snap/DEVLOG.md

 ### 2024-09-14
 * blocks, byob: made default values and expansion labels of variadic input slots in custom blocks translatable
+* German translation update for "field" (in the OOP library)

 ### 2024-09-13
 * updated from master branch